Elisha Lawrence

 Elisha Lawrence (1746 – July 23, 1799) was an American Federalist Party politician, who represented Monmouth County in the New Jersey Legislative Council, the precursor to the New Jersey State Senate, from 1780 through 1783, from 1789 through 1792 and in 1795.
 He served as Vice-President of Council from 1789 through 1792, and again in 1795.
 He served as acting governor of New Jersey in 1790.

 Political career

-As vice president, he was the acting governor of New Jersey from July 25, 1790, when governor William Livingston died, to October 30, 1790.
+As Vice President of the New Jersey Legislative Council, Lawrence served as acting governor of New Jersey from July 25, 1790, to October 30, 1790, following the death of Governor William Livingston.
 He was succeeded as governor by William Paterson.

 A resident of Upper Freehold Township, Lawrence was serving as a Justice of the Peace as early as 1788, and sat with the County Board of Justices and Freeholders, the precursor to the Board of Chosen Freeholders, the governing body of the county.
 He was chairman of the board from May 1795 to May 1796.